joshua-gould/canvas2pdf/README.md

 ## Notes
 + Inspired by [Canvas2Svg](https://github.com/gliffy/canvas2svg)
-+ Calling fill and then stroke consecutively does not work
++ Calling fill and then stroke consecutively only executes fill
 + Some canvas 2d context methods are not implemented yet (e.g. setTransform and arcTo)

 ## Status